New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Britain faced a "powerful" increase in the number of antibiotic-resistant infections caused by E. Coli, writes the Independent.
+Britain is facing a "massive" rise in antibiotic-resistant infections caused by E. coli, the Independent reports.

-"Experts argue that the increase in resistance to antibiotic infections poses an equally serious threat to human health in the world, as well as the emergence of new diseases such as AIDS or an influenza pandemic ," the author of the article, Jeremy Lawrence, notes.
+"Experts say the rise of antibiotic resistance poses as serious a threat to global health as the emergence of new diseases such as AIDS or pandemic influenza," notes the article's author, Jeremy Lawrence.

-Professor Peter Hawke, clinical microbiologist and head of the British government's working group on antibiotic resistance, said that the problem of antibiotic resistance in medicine is of the same importance as the problem of global warming in other areas.
+Professor Peter Hawkey, a clinical microbiologist and chair of the UK government's Antibiotic Resistance Taskforce, said the problem of antibiotic resistance in medicine was as significant as global warming in other areas.

-"This is a worldwide problem - it does not have borders," the expert said, "there is a very good policy of antibiotics for humans and animals in the UK, but we are not alone.
+"This is a global problem - it has no borders," the expert said.
+"The UK has a very good policy on the use of antibiotics for humans and animals.
+But we are not alone.
 We need to think on a global scale."